open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 - Instruments SHOULD use non-prefixed units (i.e. `By` instead of `MiBy`) when there is no pre-existing prefixed standard unit for the measurement and doing so will not introduce limitations on the representable values.
-  - If there are pre-existing prefixed standard unit for a measurement, that prefixed unit SHOULD be used.
+  - If there is a pre-existing prefixed standard unit for a measurement, that prefixed unit SHOULD be used.
 For example, using `Mbit/s` instead of `bit/s` for network bandwidth and throughput.
   - If using a non-prefixed unit would limit the data that could be